karadavis-lab/suts_2024/README.md

 5. There are two notebooks which can be run in the `scripts` directory:

     1. `process_fcs.ipynb` if you would like to reproduce the data for vitessce.
-    2. 2.`vitessce.ipynb` is the notebook for running the visualization.
+    2. `vitessce.ipynb` is the notebook for running the visualization.

     **Currently we recommend just running the vitessce notebook as teh data is already preprocessed for ingestion.**